 Hotel & Eats

 Puerto Escondido has many nice hotels and restaurants, look around, and you won’t go wrong.
 When you first enter the town, you will come across many roadside hotels.
 For the same price, you can stay in a beachfront bungalow, so check your options.

 Use extra precaution; you’re now in the state of Oaxaca.
 Just outside of Pinotepa Nacional, I was followed for several miles.
 The car behind me shone an extremely bright spotlight on my vehicle as I left the town.
 Needless to say, I was concerned that I was in danger.
 It was 11:00 p.m. on a Friday, and I was driving alone in the heart of Oaxaca.

 My Toyota pickup reached elevated speeds and made perilous corners that I thought were only possible in a small sports car.
 Something was watching over me this evening.
 After several miles, the car following me had a stroke of bad luck, and thankfully, something rendered the car useless.
 In my rearview mirror, I saw smoke spouting from the “bad guys” engine compartment.
 I can honestly report that I didn’t travel at night for the remainder of the trip.
 I later ran into a couple that was chased in this same area and robbed at gunpoint.
 Don’t drive at night.

 A Fork In The Road

-At Puerto Escondido, you may follow the Guatemalan border coast or enter from the mountains near San Cristobal de Las Casas.
+At Puerto Escondido, you may follow the coast to the Guatemalan border, or you may enter from the mountains near San Cristobal de Las Casas.
 If you are not returning with your vehicle to North America, you must travel to the border entry points at Talisman or Cd.
 Hidalgo to process your Mexican vehicle paperwork.

 Next Section of Drive